 Thanks to The Timpson Foundation, we offer a free breakfast club from 8am.

 After school care is available on request (chargeable).

 Helping all our children fulfil their potential in every way is at the heart of our comprehensive and innovative education programme.

 We are proud to deliver stimulating learning, which engages children of all backgrounds and abilities.

 As a school, we are making significant improvements and are well on our way to becoming outstanding.

 Our success is based on an equal partnership between children, parents and the school.

-Learning at Oak View is broad and balanced and fulfils all National Curriculum requirements.
+Learning at Oak View is broad and balanced and fulfils most National Curriculum requirements.

 Children regularly enjoy curriculum-related days out, are taught phonics and reading on a daily basis, and undertake key-skills sessions to practice mental maths, handwriting and spelling.

-We pride ourselves on developing the values of Truth, Love, Peace, Right Conduct and Non-Violence within all our children.
-This ethos underpins our British values at Oak View.
+We pride ourselves on developing the children’s self esteem and sense of self as individuals within all our children.
+Our ethos of Believe, Expect, Succeed underpins the British values at Oak View.